“A modern day troubadour and music industry survivor"

 The accompanying "She" video, directed by talented filmmaker Steven Christopher, received the "Visions of U.S. Video Award" from the American Film Institute.
 In addition, the "She" video received a Silver Award at the WorldFest International Film Festival, and was entered into 200 other international film festivals by the WorldFest Organization.

-His most recent album, “Redemption”, produced by TONY® AWARD winning producer Joe McGinnis (Spring Awakening, Best Musical) and Derek Garten (Parachute Musical, Jewel, Band Of Horses) brings Daniel’s voice front and center.
-Symphonic elements — strings, horns, and woodwinds — weave through a landscape of thundering guitars, drums and electronic machinery.
-It’s classic vintage rock meets Modern Rock with a dash of Rufus Wainright drama - and features brilliant playing by members of Lynyrd Skynyrd, P-funk All Stars, The Wallflowers, Sheryl Crow’s backup band and The Nashville Symphony.
-From soaring cathedral sounds to down-and-dirty grit, Redemption provides a musical journey that speaks to the soul of every human trying to stay calm in a sometimes-crazy world.
+He moved to Nashville in 2008 to record his album, “Redemption”, produced by TONY® AWARD winning producer Joe McGinnis (Spring Awakening, Best Musical) and Derek Garten (Parachute Musical, Jewel, Band Of Horses).
+The album featured brilliant playing by members of Lynyrd Skynyrd, P-funk All Stars, The Wallflowers, Sheryl Crow’s backup band and The Nashville Symphony.
+From soaring cathedral sounds to down-and-dirty grit, "Redemption" provided a musical journey for anyone trying to stay calm in a sometimes-crazy world.

-Along with his upcoming release "Exeter", Daniel is currently working on four solo albums spanning four different genres, as well as accumulating tracks for his collaborative side projects - Calling Occupants (electronic music) and With Eyes On Fire (psychdellic stoner rock and New Wave).
+Along with his upcoming releases, Daniel is currently working on dance remixes, and tracks for his collaborative side projects - Calling Occupants (electronic music) and With Eyes On Fire (psychedelic stoner rock and New Wave).